National Board Mentors

 Dena Pulos

 I have taught in rural, urban, and suburban schools for over 20 years.
-Most of my experience is in K-12 literacy and math instruction though I recently found my passion in teaching ESL these past few years.
+Most of my experience is in K-12 literacy and math instruction as well as special education.
+I recently found my passion in teaching ESL these past few years.
 I am happy to give back and support other educators going through the process.
+I have also recertified under the MOC process and can assist you to recertify.

 I am a former first grade teacher who provides literacy instruction, intervention, and coaching, primarily K-5, along with special education consulting at the middle and high schools in the School District of Jefferson.
 I received my M.A. in Literacy and Learning Disabilities in 2011 and have three young children.
 I earned National Board certification in Early Childhood-Middle Childhood English Language Arts in 2018.
 My current assignment is Literacy Teacher/Coach and Math Interventionist.
 I am a Jump Start trainer and provide support in my district, region and local.